ishaansworld/math467/README.md

 # math467
-Theory and Computational Methods for Optimization
+Course: Theory and Computational Methods for Optimization

 ## Project 1